brendan-ward/pymgl/README.md

 pip install pymgl
 ```

-NOTE: x86_64 wheels are not currently available for MacOS.
+NOTE: x86_64 wheels are not available for MacOS.

 To verify that pymgl installed correctly, install with the test dependencies and
 run the included test suite: